Jsgithubchannel/portfolio/README.md

 # Portfolio
-The contents inside of it are not mine.
+The contents are not mine.